Harry Oakes: Investigation and trial

 Oakes' murderer has never been found, and there were no court proceedings in the case after de Marigny's acquittal.
-The case received worldwide press coverage at the time, with photos of the beautiful and charming Nancy in court.
+The case received worldwide press coverage at the time, with photos of Nancy in court.
 It has been the subject of continuous interest, including several books and films (see below).
-The first full-length book on the case -- The Murder of Sir Harry Oakes, was published by the Bahamas Tribune newspaper in 1959; the paper was edited at the time by Etienne Dupuch.
+The first full-length book on the case, The Murder of Sir Harry Oakes, was published by the Bahamas Tribune newspaper in 1959; the paper was edited at the time by Etienne Dupuch.

 Aftermath

-After the trial Nancy went with de Marigny to Cuba to stay with their old friend Ernest Hemingway.
+After the trial, Nancy went with de Marigny to Cuba to stay with their old friend Ernest Hemingway.
 De Marigny was deported to Cuba after a recommendation by the murder trial's jury, because of his supposedly unsavoury character and frequent advances towards young girls in the Bahamas.
-De Marigny and Nancy separated in 1945, and divorced in 1949.
+De Marigny and Nancy separated in 1945 and divorced in 1949.
 He moved to Canada in 1945 and served for a time in the Canadian Army, but was later deported from Canada.
 He married his fourth wife, settled in Central America, and died in 1998.
-De Marigny was a tall, handsome man, a charming and bright conversationalist and an accomplished competitive sailor who won many regattas, and he later wrote two books.